 We also looked at these umbilical cord products because we thought we may have an interest in them at one point, and, as you can see here on the left, we tested five different umbilical cord products that all stated they contain stem cells, and all that white means there were no stem cells in those products.

-Off on the right, all those purple dots actually represent stem cells in middle-aged and elderly bone marrow.
+Off on the right, all those purple dots actually represent stem cells in the middle-aged and elderly bone marrow.
 So the concept of a sales pitch that you can use amniotic or umbilical cord tissue because it’s rich in young stem cells is total fiction.
 There are no stem cells in that tissue at all.

 So, how about studies that show that umbilical cord tissue has stem cells, because you may have seen some of those on some of these websites.
-And that’s a really great question because it differentiates between taking an umbilical cord right from a baby, running it down to the lab where you can get stem cells in that instance, versus, taking that same umbilical cord, shipping it someplace, having it sit in a freezer, having someone take it out of the freezer, having someone process it, having someone bottle it, freezing that stuff, storing that stuff, sending that stuff halfway across the country and then thawing it in someone’s hand versus thawing it properly as it would be done in a lab.
+And that’s a really great question because it differentiates between taking an umbilical cord right from a baby, running it down to the lab where you can get cells in that instance, versus, taking that same umbilical cord, shipping it someplace, having it sit in a freezer, having someone take it out of the freezer, having someone process it, having someone bottle it, freezing that stuff, storing that stuff, sending that stuff halfway across the country and then thawing it in someone’s hand versus thawing it properly as it would be done in a lab.

 So, in the first instance of running it down to the lab in the hospital, it has stem cells.
 Those stem cells are still alive.
 But once it’s processed, the way these products are that are used by these clinics, there are no live stem cells in that product.

 So this is just a great sales pitch that’s total fiction, so please don’t fall for this sales pitch.
 I’ve seen it time and time again.
-Again, I love and respect the graphic, but it’s just that: a graphic which has little basis in reality.
+Again, I love and respect the graphic, but it’s just that: a graphic that has little basis in reality.

 So thanks so much for watching and have a great day.